 HBK's test and measurement solutions are used in cooperation with key customers in the field of electric vehicles with fuel cells (FCEV), aiming to measure fuel cell stacks, reformers (heat exchangers, catalysts) and other system components such as pumps, as well as batteries for energy storage during recuperation.

 Every day it seems we are inching closer to the vision of a more sustainable mobility with green power and electrified vehicles on the ground (NEV, BEV), but also on the water and in the air.

-The mega trend of protecting the climate by using ‘sustainable solutions’ that reduce CO2 emissions is driving technologies such as high capacity/high-power batteries or H2-based fuel cells and battery as the main sources of mobile energy.
-Moving away from combustion engines also requires a new way of thinking within test and measurement, including new safety concepts, new test environments, new types of sensors and measurement technologies, and improved data analytics.
+The mega trend of protecting the climate by using ‘sustainable solutions’ that reduce CO2 emissions is driving technologies such as high capacity/high-power batteries or H2-based fuel cells as the main sources of mobile energy.
+Moving away from combustion engines also requires a new way of thinking within test and measurement, including new safety concepts, new test environments, new types of sensors and measurement technologies, and adapted data analytics.

 In search of sustainable, green mobility, HBK started facing challenges in development and testing of mobile energy storages for vehicles early on.
-As market leader in test and measurement, sound and vibration and environmental testing, HBK has gained early insights into the many requirements and needs from industries, such as automotive and commercial vehicles, in terms of validating innovative energy storage and overall NEV concepts.
+As market leader in test and measurement, electrical power testing, sound and vibration and environmental testing, HBK has gained early insights into the many requirements and needs from industries, such as automotive and commercial vehicles, in terms of validating innovative energy storage and overall NEV concepts.